ome/ngff/rfc/wip-tform/index.md

 ## Future possibilities

-Additional transformation types.
+Additional transformation types should be added in the future.
+Top candidates include:
 * thin-plate spline
-* bspline
+* b-spline
 * velocity fields
 * by-coordinate

 ## Performance

-TODO
-Summary: This proposal adds new features, and has no effect on performance for existing functionality.
+This proposal adds new features, and has no effect on performance for existing functionality.

 ## Backwards Compatibility